MTareqAzim/rg353m-godot/README.md

   - The ARM hardware means your rendering mindset should be for Android (no depth-prepasses, no face culling, simple lighting).
   - Vulkan is not avilable on the current drivers (January 2023) compiled for UnofficialOS and ArkOS.
 So build for OpenGL ES 3.0.
 (Compatability Mode in Godot v4.0)
   - Godot v4.0 is still in beta currently, so there will be unexpected bugs.
 Godot v3.5.1 is more stable, but may have some quirks due to the hardware it is running on.
+  - Make sure you add an exit shortcut to your game.
+I do this by adding an AutoLoad that closes the game when start and select are pressed (Similar to quitting on RetroArch)
+  - Check out the appropriate demo game `.zip` files to see some demo code.

 # Exporting For These Handhelds
   - Make a Linux export.
 You do not need any export templates.